Juinxiantheofficial/Juinxiantheofficial/README.md

                 bio = f"""
                 Heyyy!
 I'm {self.name}, a {self.major} undergraduate in {self.education}, {location}.
                 Currently, I'm doing my research by {self.research}.
-                I'm proficient in {', '.join(self.languages)} as I started learning these languages in univeristy.
+                I'm proficient in {', '.join(self.languages)} since I started learning these languages in university.
                 My field of interest involes {', '.join(self.interest)} which I aspired to work in these fields in near future.

                 return bio